verana-labs/verifiable-trust-vpr-spec/spec.md

 Any authorized `operator` CAN execute this method on behalf of an `authority`.

 ##### [MOD-TR-MSG-3-1] Increase Active Governance Framework Version parameters

-An [[ref: account]] that would like to add a governance framework document MUST call this method by specifying:

 - `authority` (group): (Signer) the signing authority on whose behalf this message is executed.
 - `operator` (account): (Signer) the account authorized by the `authority` to run this Msg.